by KD Miller

 December 1, 1904

-Catrina Muller throws her fox fur wrap over her shoulders and races across the snow covered streets of Sherman, Texas.
-Her boots slapped as they made contact with the melted water.
-Once a week, at ten until noon, she meets up with her husband at his floral shop and they take the train to Denison for lunch.
+Catrina Muller throws her fox fur wrap over her shoulders and races across the snow-covered streets of Sherwood, Texas.
+Her expensive, leather boots slapped as they made contact with the melted water.
+Once a week, from ten to noon, she meets up with her husband at his floral shop and they take the train to the town over for lunch.
 With a deep breath, she inhales and exhales, revealing white puffs in the air.

 Brr...The temperature must be dropping by the minute!